apify/apify-cli/README.md

   ITEM  JSON string with one object or array of objects containing data to be stored in the default dataset.

 DESCRIPTION
-  Stores an object or an array of objects to the default dataset of the actor run.
+  Stores an object or an array of objects to the default dataset of the Actor run.
   It is possible to pass data using item argument or stdin.
   Passing data using argument:
   $ apify actor:push-data {"foo": "bar"}